The Learning Garden

 - For your convenience, changing stations are available in all of the library’s restrooms.

 - Help keep The Learning Garden clean.
-Food, drink, candy, and gum are not allowed.
+Food is not allowed, but covered drinks are okay.
 Please help your child put away puppets, toys, and other materials when you are finished playing with them.